AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Introduction

-For AVQA, we argue it is essential to focus on the following: \textit{(i) How can the model identify the most relevant visual and audio segments of the video related to the given question? (ii) How can the model extract cues from the most relevant modality information related to the given question?} For (i), most current models employ discrete~\cite{li2022learning,li2024boosting} or continuous~\cite{kim2025question} sampling methods.
+For AVQA, we argue it is essential to focus on the following: \textit{(i) How can the model identify the most relevant visual and audio segments of the video related to the given question? (ii) How can the model appropriately model the question-conditioned modality dependency, thereby flexibly utilizing audio-specific, visual-specific, and joint multimodal evidence for answer prediction?} For (i), most current models employ discrete~\cite{li2022learning,li2024boosting} or continuous~\cite{kim2025question} sampling methods.
 Although these methods have achieved promising results, they still have notable limitations.
 The former compromises the inherent temporal cues in audio-visual segments, resulting in hallucinations during fine-grained understanding.
 The latter partially alleviates this issue but introduces significant redundancy, which hinders further enhancement of model performance.
 For~(ii), most mainstream methods are not specifically designed to differentiate between various input modalities but instead treat them merely as supplementary information.
-A small number of researchers~\cite{zhao2025audio} have recognized these challenges and opted to design fusion weights for features from different modalities during the multimodal interaction process, thereby biasing the model towards a particular modality.
-However, this method overlooks the challenges in learning significant differences among fine-grained features and requires the model to reinterpret modality preferences in complex multimodal semantics, without explicitly enhancing the learning process, thus providing limited guidance for improving the model's performance.
+A few studies~\cite{zhao2025audio} have recognized these challenges and design modality-specific fusion weights during multimodal interaction, thereby guiding the model to favor a particular modality.
+However, such methods typically estimate modality importance only after multimodal interaction has been completed.
+At this stage, audio and visual evidence are already intertwined, so the resulting weights mainly serve to rebalance the fused features rather than explicitly enhancing modality-specific evidence that is closely related to the given question.
+As a result, their ability to guide performance improvement is limited.